-of The Museum of Ethnography and Arts and Crafts, Ethnology Institute of Dr. Iryna Horban' "The Museums of the National Academy of Sciences of Ukraine in Lviv, delivered a lecture Century." thUkrainian and Jewish Communities of Lviv in the first half of the 20 century, th"During the first third of the 20
+Dr. Iryna Horban' of The Museum of Ethnography and Arts and Crafts, Ethnology Institute of National Academy of Sciences of Ukraine in Lviv, delivered a lecture "The Museums of the Ukrainian and Jewish Communities of Lviv in the first half of the 20th Century."

-Lviv impressively championed in the museum realm of Galicia, and it was holding the leading position in the quantity of museums of various forms of ownership, as well as in the significance of the stored artifacts.
+"During the first third of the 20th century, Lviv impressively championed in the museum realm of Galicia, and it was holding the leading position in the quantity of museums of various forms of ownership, as well as in the significance of the stored artifacts.
 The specifics of Lviv as a multiethnic city had its impact in this sphere, too.
 Due to the dominance of Poles in the upper echelons of the society, a large faction of museums could be characterized as Polish collections.

 The rise of the Ukrainian movement, its modern ideology associated with the desire to declare their national identity, urged the Ukrainian urban community to establish their museums.
-The centers of collecting and preservation of Ukrainian monuments of history and culture emerged in Lviv already century. thin the mid-19
+The centers of collecting and preservation of Ukrainian monuments of history and culture emerged in Lviv already in the mid-19th century.

-, in Narodnyi Dim Thus, the first artifacts arrived to the museum of the Ruthenian National Institute, the early 1850s.
+Thus, the first artifacts arrived to the museum of the Ruthenian National Institute, Narodnyi Dim, in the early 1850s.
 The new acquisitions were voluntarily donated by Ukrainian priests and public activists, and they enabled formation of the archaeological, natural, and numismatic collections, as well as art gallery.
 However, the conflict among representatives of the National Institute had its negative impact on the museum activity, and the latter was opened to public only on June 16, 1904..."

-of The Institute "Ukrzakhidproektrestavratsiia" in Lviv delivered a Dr. Oksana Boyko th- First Half of the 20 th "Methods of Restoration of Synagogues in Galicia in the 19 lecture Century."
+Dr. Oksana Boyko of The Institute "Ukrzakhidproektrestavratsiia" in Lviv delivered a lecture "Methods of Restoration of Synagogues in Galicia in the 19th - First Half of the 20th Century."

-"Revolutionary processes, which

-century, gave an impulse to the search for national identity in architecture, thswept Europe in the 19 also in the architecture of sacred buildings.
+"Revolutionary processes, which swept Europe in the 19th century, gave an impulse to the search for national identity in architecture, also in the architecture of sacred buildings.
 The colorful centers of particular ethnic communities produced new national styles: the Neo-Polish, or the Zakopane Style, the Neo-Romanian (the Neo-Brâncoveanu), the Neo-Ukrainian (Neo-Byzantine) as well.

 The emancipation processes, which impacted the Jews, were reflected in ultra-modern trends.
-Many century.
-That same thnew sacred buildings, including synagogues, were constructed in the late 19 period, the old sacred monuments were reconstructed and restored, and expressive features of historical styles or modern trends were applied to them.
+Many new sacred buildings, including synagogues, were constructed in the late 19^{th} century.
+That same period, the old sacred monuments were reconstructed and restored, and expressive features of historical styles or modern trends were applied to them.